Wayne State University College of Education welcomes five new faculty members

 As an alumna of the college, she is excited to be a part of the Wayne State community.
 She said, “I look forward to supporting and enhancing a program that is near and dear to me and to being a faculty member who strives to enhance the lives of students via knowledge and rich experiences.
 I am also vested in the Metro Detroit community and its people.
 I desire to assist, support, and advocate for a university and community that strongly supported my growth in previous years.”

 Although she is not involved in research at this time, Evans’s research interests include cultural diversity, disabilities and inclusion practices, and special education policies and practice.
-Her hobbies include creating and solving puzzles, travel, and seeking out new ways to enjoy arts and entertainment.
+Her hobbies include creating and solving puzzles, traveling and seeking out new ways to enjoy arts and entertainment.

 Julie Moreno, Assistant Professor of Teaching